shortdark/socket/README.md

 * The array should start with the newest date and work backwards.
 * It's assumed that the data will be continuous (mon-fri) without gaps in the data.
 Data can be 7 days a week, however, the week lines are currently on Friday.
 * Public holidays should also be included in the array with either the same value from the previous day, or with the value as null.

+### Data Points Array

+* Optional.
+* If the date of a data point is outside the date range of the graph it will be ignored.
+* Volume can be positive or negative, positive points are represented by a black circle, negative points are a red circle.

 ### Optional Cutomization